-- Allow components and pipelines to cool down or heat up. - → Wear protective clothing and safety gloves.
+- Allow components and pipelines to cool down or warm up to the ambient temperature. - Wear protective clothing and safety gloves.

-Risk of personal injury due to pressurized components and process medium being discharged.
+Risk of personal injury due to pressurized components and process medium being discharaed.

-Do not loosen the screw of the test connection while the valve is pressurized.
+→ Do not loosen the screw of the test connection while the valve is pressurized.

 Noise emission (e.g. cavitation or flashing) may occur during operation caused by the process medium and the operating conditions.
 Additionally, a brief loud noise may occur through the sudden venting of the pneumatic actuator (see 'Fail-safe position') or pneumatic valve accessories not fitted with noise-reducing fittings.
-Both can damage hearing. → Wear hearing protection when working near the valve.
+Both can damage hearing.

-- ➔ Do not insert hands or finger into the yoke while the air supply is connected to the actuator. - Before working on the control valve, disconnect and lock the pneumatic air supply as well as the control signal. - → Do not impede the movement of the actuator and plug stem by inserting objects into the yoke. - → Before unblocking the actuator and plug stem after they have become blocked (e.g. due to seizing up after remaining in the same position for a long time), release any stored energy in the actuator (e.g. spring compression).
+- → Do not insert hands or finger into the yoke while the air supply is connected to the actuator. - Before working on the control valve, disconnect and lock the pneumatic air supply as well as the control signal. - → Do not impede the movement of the actuator and plug stem by inserting objects into the yoke. - → Before unblocking the actuator and plug stem after they have become blocked (e.g. due to seizing up after remaining in the same position for a long time), release any stored energy in the actuator (e.g. spring compression).
 See associated actuator documentation.

-While the valve is operating, the actuator, for example, may vent during closed-loop operation or when the valve opens or closes.
+While the valve is operating, air is vented from the actuator, for example, during closed-loop operation or when the valve opens or closes.

-Wear eye protection when working in close proximity to the control valve.
+→ Wear eye protection when working in close proximity to the control valve.